 Injuries sustained from a healthcare provider’s negligence are always tragic.
 When that claim is based on a medical professional’s misdiagnosis or failure to diagnose, then the result is particularly painful, especially if the diagnosis led to a lifetime injury or death.

 If you or your loved one was improperly diagnosed or sustained an injury from a diagnostic error, then you are owed proper compensation.
-When you need a Norristown failure to diagnose attorney, turn to The Weitz Firm to help you recover the compensation you deserve.
+When you need a Norristown failure to diagnose attorney, turn to The Weitz Firm, LLC to help you recover the compensation you deserve.

 When a medical healthcare provider fails to exercise the level of skill, care, and knowledge that a reasonably careful healthcare provider would regularly exercise under the same conditions, then it is likely that diagnosis was the result of negligence, which is medical malpractice.
 Injuries sustained from a failure to diagnose can result in extensive medical bills and legal action may be justified.